-The same argument holds also for the bottom layer except gravity currents for which this layer is nearly quiescent in the co-moving frame of reference.
-Although viscous vorticity flux can be relatively significant in this case, one needs to take into account the characteristic vorticity diffusion time $\sim H^{2}/\nu,$ which is necessary for a steady vorticity flux across the layer to develop.
-It should be noted that this time is $\sim\mathit{Re}\gtrsim10^{4}$ relative to the time $\sim H/U$ taken by fluid to flow over a horizontal distance comparable to the layer depth.
-It means that viscous vorticity fluxes cannot develop on the time scales relevant to the propagation of turbulent internal bores and gravity currents.
-In addition, it should be noted that there is no viscous dissipation along at the boundaries when a free-slip condition is assumed.
-This makes the association of head losses with viscous vorticity fluxes suggested by \citet{Ungarish2018} physically problematic.
+The same argument as above holds also for the bottom layer except the gravity currents for which this layer is nearly quiescent in the co-moving frame of reference.
+Although the viscous vorticity flux can be relatively significant in this case, one needs to take into account the characteristic vorticity diffusion time $\sim H^{2}/\nu$ which is necessary for a steady vorticity flux to develop.
+This time is $\sim\mathit{Re}\gtrsim10^{4}$ relative to the time $\sim H/U$ taken by fluid to flow over a horizontal distance comparable to the layer depth.
+It means that viscous vorticity fluxes cannot develop on the time scale relevant to the propagation of turbulent internal bores and gravity currents.
+In addition, it should be noted that there is no viscous dissipation along at the boundaries when free-slip is assumed.
+This makes the association of head losses with viscous vorticity fluxes problematic.

-The fact that only the ratio of head losses appears in the general vortex-sheet front condition implies that these two phenomenological quantities are not independent parameters.
-Firstly, they are related to each other through the pressure balance condition at the interface which is equivalent to the pressure compatibility condition used by \citet{Ungarish2018}.
+In addition, the fact that only the ratio of head losses appears in the general vortex-sheet front condition implies that these two phenomenological quantities are not mutually independent.
+Firstly, they are related to each other through the pressure balance condition at the interface.
+This condition is equivalent to the pressure compatibility condition used by \citet{Ungarish2018}.
 Secondly, in the hydrostatic approximation, the head losses along the top and bottom boundaries follow directly from the pressure drop along the interface.
-The latter features as a basic quantity in the shallow-water framework where it is defined using single parameter $\alpha$ while the head losses can be regarded as derived quantities.
+The latter is the key quantity in the SW model where it is defined using single parameter $\alpha$ while the head losses may be regarded as secondary quantities depending on $\alpha$.